It's a scam where multiple people are involved, due to both the size of the con job, and the rewards involved.

 - WKRP in Cincinnati does it at least twice, once to recover some nude pictures of Jennifer taken without her consent, and once to trick a visiting auditor into giving a blatantly inaccurate report on the station to Mama Carlson.

-- The April Fools episode of The Adventures of Pete & Pete involved a massive prank wherein everyone, including the bullies, were in on a prank to destroy the dreaded dental hygiene skit the principlal loved so much.
+- The April Fools episode of The Adventures of Pete & Pete involved a massive prank wherein everyone, including the bullies, were in on a prank to destroy the dreaded dental hygiene skit the principal loved so much.

-- A Will and Grace episode where Grace cheats at cards.
+- A Will & Grace episode where Grace cheats at cards.
 Will's friends accuse him of cheating, which leads to an intense confrontation.
 A teary-eyed Grace confesses, only to find out that the whole fight was staged.

-- In the latter case, while the mastermind doesn't get arrested, Grissom does give all his evidence (circumstantial at best) to the insurance company.
+- In "Suckers," a casino security chief arranges a fake murder...which is a cover for the theft of a priceless antique... which is a cover for a heist from the casino's vault... which is the cover for a massive insurance scam.
+While the mastermind doesn't get arrested, Grissom does give all his evidence (circumstantial at best) to the insurance company.
 Presumably, they require less proof to deny a claim.